albertoc94/albertocappello/_posts/2025-06-05-vertical-integration-healthcare-utilization.md

 title: "Impact of Vertical Integration on Healthcare Utilization"
 ---

-Abstract: This paper investigates the impact of vertical integration between plans and providers on the healthcare utilization in the context of Medicare Advantage market.
-Our approach addresses both enrollee selection into vertically integrated plans, and also hospitals selection into vertical vertical integrated entities.
-We exploit the long-lasting effect of a policy-induced variation in the profitability of MA plans across market to develop a Bartik-style instrument and estimate the causal effect of vertical integration on inpatient length of stay.
+Abstract: The healthcare sector has become increasingly vertically integrated, with hospital systems launching their own health plans and large insurers acquiring healthcare providers.
+This paper investigates the causal effect of vertical integration between plans and providers on healthcare utilization in the Medicare Advantage market.
+Our empirical strategy tackles two key sources of selection: enrollee selection into vertically integrated plans and hospital selection into vertically integrated entities.
+To address enrollee selection, we employ a differential distance instrument that exploits variation in proximity to vertically integrated hospitals.
+To account for hospital selection, we develop a novel instrument based on the share of Medicare–Medicaid dual-eligible beneficiaries.

 (with Ira Abraham, Boston College)